 What I'm about to say will be grossly unfair.

-- 'New voices from Palestine': Powerful panel from Haaretz Peace Conference
+- 'New Voices From Palestine' at Haaretz Peace Conference

 I'm worried sick about Israel.
 What it's becoming, day by day.
 Totalitarian.
 Totalitarian and abusive.
 Totalitarian and abusive and oblivious.
 Totalitarian and abusive and oblivious and suicidal.